CS 112

 4. Once you have completed all of these problems, choose File->Download->PDF document, and save the PDF file on your machine.
 The resulting PDF file (ps3_partI.pdf) is the one that you will submit.
 See the submission guidelines at the end of Part I.

-Problem 1: A Temperature class
+Problem 1: A Rectangle class revisited

 12 points total; individual-only

-Given the Temperature class defined here.
+Given the Rectangle class defined here.

 2. (2 points) Give an appropriate method header for this method, making sure to take into account the fact that the method is non-static.
 You do not need to define the body of the method.